RNstu08/RAG_chatbot/phases/1_phase1_READme.md

     * **Containerization: Docker**
         * *Why:* Package the application and its dependencies for consistent deployment. *Note*: Dockerizing an application that relies on a system-installed Ollama needs careful consideration for deployment, but for local development and the API part, it's fine.
     * **Cloud Platform (Eventual Deployment): Microsoft Azure**
-        * *Why:* explicitly states Azure as their cloud platform (Azure AI/ML, Azure Cognitive Services, Azure Bot Service, etc.).
+        * *Why:* cloud platform (Azure AI/ML, Azure Cognitive Services, Azure Bot Service, etc.).
 We will design with Azure in mind for later phases.

 **3. Ethical Considerations & Data (Mock Data):**